Iaido curriculum

 Itomagoi sono ni - Farewell part 2

-Itomagoi sono sand - Farewell part 3
+Itomagoi sono san - Farewell part 3

 An explanation of the kata names in Iaido